Heading

 The latter align with the host ecosystem, enriching its vitality.
 The former consume it, often with disregard for the law of reciprocity."

-Not every arrival becomes an invasive species.
+Not every arrival becomes an invasive shock.

 The latter align with the host ecosystem, enriching its vitality.
 The former consume it, often with disregard for the law of reciprocity.
 Policies that blur this distinction treat all movement as equal, confusing compassion with carelessness—and the result is collapse under the banner of virtue.